cordblomquist/ps40-shelly4pm-controller/readme.md

 ---

 ##4.
+Virtual Component Dictionary

-Virtual Component DictionaryThese are software-defined controls created inside the Shelly "Components" interface.
+These are software-defined controls created inside the Shelly "Components" interface.
 They do not exist physically but appear on the App Dashboard.

-###A. Virtual Switch (Boolean)* **ID:** `boolean:200`
+###A. Virtual Switch (Boolean)
+* **ID:** `boolean:200`
 * **Name:** `Thermostat` (or "Heat Demand")
 * **Function:** This is the input for your home heating needs.
 * *Usage:* You can toggle this manually in the app, or automate it using a Shelly H&T (Humidity & Temp) sensor scene.